Course Outline

 AI Governance and Compliance Principles for Government

-• Ensuring AI accountability and auditability in government operations
+• Ensuring accountability and auditability in AI systems

 • Promoting transparency, explainability, and fairness as critical security properties